 The Executive Board (raad van bestuur) of Rabobank Nederland is responsible for the management of Rabobank Nederland and, indirectly, its affiliated entities.
-The management of Rabobank Group is based on its strategic principles and, by extension, on the interrelationship between risk, return and equity.
-This includes responsibility for the achievement of the objectives of Rabobank Group as a whole, its strategic policy with the associated risk profile, its results, the social aspects of its business and their relevance to the enterprise, the synergy within Rabobank Group, compliance with all relevant laws and regulations, the management of business risks and the financing of Rabobank Group.
-The Executive Board reports on all these aspects to the Supervisory Board (raad van commissarissen) of Rabobank Nederland, the Central Delegates Assembly and the General Meeting (algemene vergadering) of Rabobank Nederland, which is formed by the members, i.e. the local Rabobanks.
+This includes responsibility for the achievement of the objectives of Rabobank Group as a whole, its strategic policy, its results, the synergy within Rabobank Group, compliance with all relevant laws and regulations, the management of business risks and the financing of Rabobank Group.
+The Executive Board reports on all these aspects to the Supervisory Board (raad van commissarissen) of Rabobank Nederland, the Central Delegates Assembly (the organisation's 'parliament', which is authorised to take decisions on behalf of the local Rabobanks) and the General Meeting (algemene vergadering) of Rabobank Nederland, which is formed by the members, i.e. the local Rabobanks.

-The Financial Supervision Act and related subordinate legislation, as well as regulations imposed by the Dutch supervisory authorities have formulated standards for financial institutions.
-The supervision of Rabobank Nederland's solvency and stability - i.e. prudential supervision - is performed by the Dutch Central Bank, while the AFM supervises orderly and transparent market processes, sound relationships between market parties and conscientious customer treatment, i.e. conduct supervision.
+The management of Rabobank Group is based in part on the interrelationship between risk, return and capital.
+The Financial Supervision Act and the subordinate legislation based thereon, as well as regulations imposed by the supervisory authorities - i.e. the DNB and the AFM - have formulated standards for financial institutions.
+The supervision on the Bank's solvency and stability - i.e. prudential supervision - is performed by DNB, while the AFM has the supervision of the Bank's conduct.
 Obviously, these regulations form the framework for the organisation and control of Rabobank Group's activities.

 The members of the Executive Board are appointed by the Supervisory Board for a four-year period, but their contracts of employment are for an indefinite period.
-Reappointments likewise are for a four-year term.
-Members may be dismissed and suspended by the Supervisory Board.
-The Supervisory Board determines the remuneration of the members of the Executive Board and reports on this to the Committee on Confidential Matters of the Central Delegates Assembly.
+They may be dismissed and suspended by the Supervisory Board.
+The Supervisory Board determines the remuneration of the members of the Executive Board and reports on this to the Confidentiality Committee of the Central Delegates Assembly.
 The principles of the remuneration policy for the Executive Board, as recommended by the Supervisory Board, are established by the Central Delegates Assembly.
 Finally, the Supervisory Board periodically assesses and follows up on the Executive Board's performance.
 The Executive Board is responsible for the authorisation of debenture issues of Rabobank Nederland, under the approval of the Supervisory Board.